 Delhi India Travel Guide

 Delhi's cuisine is a rich blend of influences, largely from the Mughal Empire, Punjabi migration, and diverse regional Indian populations.
-As a past capital, it was a melting pot of culinary traditions.
+As a past capital, it has been a melting pot of culinary traditions.

 This city is known for its robust flavors, use of aromatic spices, cream, and ghee (clarified butter).
 The food tells stories of bygone rulers and the communities that settled here.

-Wheat, rice, lentils, dairy products (paneer, yogurt, ghee), various vegetables and meats (chicken, lamb/goat).
+Wheat, rice, lentils, dairy products (paneer, yogurt, ghee), various greens and meats (chicken, lamb/goat).
 Spices like cumin, coriander, turmeric, cardamom.

 Expect rich, spicy, tangy, and often creamy tastes.
 Mughlai dishes from the Mughal era (kebabs, kormas).
 Punjabi food hearty, robust (butter chicken, dal makhani).

-Street Food a a merging of flavors (chaat, parathas).
+Street Food a fusion of flavors (chaat, parathas).
 South Indian and Tibetan/Northeastern cuisines also (dosa, momos).

 Find at Moti Mahal Delux, Gulati.